NYULibraries/dlts-enm-tct-backend/documentation/docs/api/sources.md

 Field                                   | Type           | Description
 --------------------------------------- | -------------- | -----------
-name                                    | String         | Unique string representation of indexpattern.
+id                                      | Integer        | Internal id and primary identifier of this indexpattern name                                    | String         | Unique string representation of indexpattern.
 Primary means of fetching a pattern from the database description                             | String         | Longer, human-readable text description of the IndexPattern. __Note:__ Descriptions are _not_ guaranteed to be unique by the database, and are merely meant to contain supplemental information. pagenumber_pre_strings                  | Array (String) | When locating page numbers, this is a list of patterns to look for and split the text on.
 After this processing is done, the result should be a list of strings with the page number at the beginning of the string, followed by the content of the page.
 Used for extracting both locations and content from an EPUB